Cliffs of Moher – Ireland’s Most Famous Cliffs

 Ireland is full of intriguing geology – the Burren, the Giant’s Causeway, Slieve League Cliffs – as well as the Cliffs of Moher.
 A combination of Namurian shale and sandstone layered on top of each other, the cliffs have been shaped by wind and weather for millions of years.
 With the oldest rocks found at the bottom, there is also a 300 million year old river channel buried within the cliffs.

 Tips to make the most of your visit to the Cliffs of Moher

 - Don’t drive there – hike it!
 There are two options to hike the Cliffs of Moher: the shorter version is 4.5 miles/7 km while the longer option is 11 miles/18km.
 This means you’ll avoid most of the crowds, though we do still recommend that you visit the Cliffs of Moher Visitor Centre to learn about this amazing place.

-- The Cliffs of Moher are a popular place to visit – to avoid the crowds, visit early in the day or off-peak to avoid crowds.
+- The Cliffs of Moher are a popular place to visit – to avoid the crowds, visit early in the day or during the off-peak season to avoid crowds.

-- Consider a boat trip to see the Cliffs of Moher from a new perspective.
+- Consider a boat trip to see the Cliffs of Moher from a new – and more private – perspective.